monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

 Add a strong password to protect your wallet.
 If you lose your password, then only your mnemonic seed can recover your wallet.

-### Daemon settings (Advanced mode)
+### Daemon settings

 ![daemon settings](media/wizard_5-daemon-settings.png)

-Here you can choose if you are going to run a full node or use a remote
+This page will open if your wallet is in advanced mode.
+Here you can choose if you are going to start a local node or connect to a remote
-one:
+node:

-(1) **Start node in background:** Check this box to run a full node and
+(1) **Start node in background:** Check this box to start a local node
-    begin blockchain sync.\
+    (full node) in the background and download the blockchain.\
 (2) **Blockchain location (optional):** To store the blockchain
     somewhere other than default, enter that location here.\
-(3) **Bootstrap node:** To use a bootstrap node enter the host and port.
+(3) **Bootstrap node:** Here you can enter the host/IP address and port
-    A bootstrap node allows you to use your wallet while you are downloading the blockchain by connecting to a remote node.
+    of a bootstrap node (remote node).
+Your local node will temporarily connect to this third-party remote node while the blockchain is being downloaded, allowing you to use your wallet immediately.
 For a list of available remote nodes and info about them, check the [About remote nodes](#about-remote-nodes) section of this guide.\
-(4) **Connect to a remote node:** Check this box if you want to use only
+(4) **Connect to a remote node:** Check this box if you just want to use
     a remote node without downloading the blockchain.
-You will need to put the host and port of the remote node after checking the box.
+Enter the host/IP address and port of the remote node after checking the box.

-### Run a full node
+### Starting a local node (full node)

-Upon completion of the setup you will be prompted to the settings menu, but first you will see a window like this pop up:
+If you have selected to start a local node, every time you open your wallet you will see this pop up window:

 ![sync](media/daemon-launch.png)

-If you want to create a normal wallet using your personal full node, you don't need to do anything, let the countdown finish, then wait until your node is fully synced.\
+It has a countdown that allows you to change some settings before your wallet connects to the local node.
+If you don't want to change any setting, just let the countdown finish and your local node will be started automatically.
-If you need some special settings, like setting up a view-only wallet or adding the blockchain manually, go to [Settings](#settings).

 Create new wallet from hardware
 -------------------------------

+On this page you can create a new wallet file from your hardware wallet device.
+This wallet file will be stored in your computer and every time you open it you will be asked to connect and unlock your hardware wallet.
+Monero GUI currently supports the hardware wallet models Ledger Nano S/X and Trezor Model T.

 ### Create the wallet